Skip to main content

 SnugPad Dryer Balls, made of organic New Zealand wool, are baby-safe and chemical-free.
 However, they don’t score many points for quality, durability, or drying power in our tests.
 Laundry still felt damp after drying for 40 minutes.
 It is possible that this could be changed with a longer dry time or higher drying temperature.

-They are, however, the least expensive of the bunch, so if you want to try out dryer balls without a huge financial investment, these wool dryer balls are a good place to start.
+They are, however, the least expensive of the bunch, so if you want to try out dryer balls without a huge financial investment, these wool balls are a good place to start.

 Pros